-advances the mission of those facilities.

-State Trust Land.

-• Reasonable reforms to the State Land Department that would modernize its operations and maximize the economic return for the State Trust Land beneficiaries.
+- • • - A balanced approach to development, recreational use, and preservation of State Trust Land. - • • - Appropriate zoning and land use around military installations and airports that advances the mission of those facilities. - • - Reasonable reforms to the State Land Department that would modernize its operations and maximize the economic return for the State Trust Land beneficiaries. - • - Increased collaboration and coordination between counties, municipalities, utility providers and the State Land Department in local planning and land use decisions and property disposition timetables.

-• A balanced approach to development, recreational use, and preservation of

-Appropriate zoning and land use around military installations and airports that

-Increased collaboration and coordination between counties and municipalities and the State Land Department in local planning and land use decisions and property disposition timetables.

-FEDERAL STATE LOCAL ------------------ -------